Gilligan’s Island Transcript

 GILLIGAN

-Okay.
-Skipper.
+Okay, Skipper.

-Gilligan rises and walks to the door, but is stopped by Skipper.
+Gilligan rises and walks toward the door.

 SKIPPER

 Uh, Gilligan?
-Your bayonet.

 DISSOLVE TO: